 - Data compilation and entry

 - Constituent services

 - Grant writing

 Every Friday morning, MIP hosts “Exploring Government” activities during which interns attend speaker presentations, visit municipal operations or programs, or participate in leadership and career development activities.
 Past speakers have included members of the Mayor’s cabinet, Deputy Mayors, Commissioners and other high-level City staff.
 Presentation topics have ranged from education policy to public health services.
 Past site visits have included large-scale economic development initiatives as well as neighborhood-specific housing and community development programs.

-Applications must be undergraduates who would have completed their sophomore year by the start of the program and graduate-level students.
+Applications must be either undergraduates who would have completed their sophomore year by the start of the program or graduate-level students.
 MIP may cooperate with programs under which students earn academic credit or quality for work study (when that work study is fully subsidized by the college or university).
 Please contact MIP staff for more information as to whether your program qualifies.

 The application consists of the following items:

 - A Letter of Recommendation: Recommendations should be completed by individuals who can speak to an applicant’s academic or work/volunteer experience.
 Recommendations from a friend or family member will not be accepted.
 A 750 word essay that responds to the following questions:

 - Why do you want to participate in the Mayor’s Internship Program?

 - Where are you most interested in working in City government and why?
 If you know specific departments, please provide those in your response.